Board of Directors

-The Danny’s Place Youth Services (DPYS) Board of Directors along with the DPYS Teen Board and Advisory Council establish the framework and direction of the organization.
+The Danny’s Place Youth Services (DPYS) Board of Directors along with the Danny’s Place Youth Leadership Council and Advisory Council establish the framework and direction of the organization.

-In November of 2013, the Danny’s Place Youth Services (DPYS) Board of Executive Directors appointed Cindy McCarthy to be the Executive Director for their new program.
-As a founding member of DPYS, Cindy established the vision and mission for the original program.
-In addition, she has been an active volunteer at the center as well as the Chairmen of the Board, making her well suited for her new position.
-Cindy is a member of the Acton/Boxborough Coalition for Healthy Youth (ABCHY) and the Acton Boxborough Superintendent’s Wellness Committee.
+As a founding member of Danny’s Place, Cindy established the vision and mission for the original program.
+In addition, she recently held the position of Executive Director.
+She has been an active volunteer at the center as well as the Chairman of the Board.
 She received her degree from Bentley College in Marketing and Accounting.
 Cindy is also a graduate of The Institute of Integrative Nutrition and a Certified Holistic Health Coach.
 As a Certified Holistic Health Coach, she helps individuals achieve balance in their life.

 Dave Sirois has been active with Danny’s Place since our inception and is currently serving as Treasurer of our organization.
 Dave is a CPA working in the energy industry in Portsmouth, NY.
 Dave and his wife Karen have been residents of Acton since 1987 and has been active at local organizations including Household Goods Recycling of Massachusetts, St. Elizabeth of Hungary Church and the Commonwealth Ballet.
 Their two children (Emily and Thomas) are both graduates of Acton-Boxborough High School.